 Everest Classic Trek Overview Everest Classic trekking is so called because Sir Edmund Hillary and Tenzing Norgay trekked through this route for their Everest expedition.
 So, before the mountain airstrip in Lukla was build, this was the only trekking route to the Everest base camp, ideally making...Read More

 Ever since Sir.
-Edmund Hillary and Tenzing Norgay first ascended the Mount Everest in the 1950s’ from the Nepalese part of the mountain; thousands of daring hearts have flocked to the region to explore the serene beauty of the region.
+Edmund Hillary and Tenzing Norgay first ascended the Mount Everest in the 1950s' from the Nepalese part of the mountain; thousands of daring hearts have flocked to the region to explore the serene beauty of the region.
 Also, known a 'trek to EBC' Everest base camp trek is the most popular trekking routes of the Everest region....Read More

 When is the best time for trekking in the Everest region?
 Aside from the beautiful mountain scenery, travellers to this region can experience unique Sherpa culture by visiting monasteries, museums’ and local villages.
 The splendid mix of natural beauty, one of a kind culture coupled...Read More